 HIAS works with the United Nations High Commissioner for Refugees (UNHCR, the U.N.
-Refugee Agency); the U.S. Department of State, Bureau of Population, Refugees, and Migration; other international refugee assistance organizations; and local and regional human rights groups to protect refugees who are unable to return home.
+Refugee Agency); the U.S. Department of State, Bureau of Population, Refugees, and Migration; other international refugee assistance organizations; and local and regional human rights groups to protect refugees overseas.

-We promote increased resettlement slots in resettlement countries, the fair and equal treatment of refugees in the countries where they first arrive, particularly for the most vulnerable refugees; and additional funding from the international community to assist the 60 million refugees and displaced persons in the world today.
-HIAS is accredited by the United Nations Economic and Social Council (ECOSOC), which enables us to undertake advocacy at the U.N. on refugee protection.
+We advocate for the fair and equal treatment of the most vulnerable refugees in the countries where they first arrive.
+We also advocate on behalf of increased resettlement slots globally and additional funding from the international community to assist the 65 million refugees and displaced persons in the world today.

 Protection for the Most Vulnerable

 Refugees are entitled to specific rights and protections under international law.
 The most vulnerable – including women who are heads of households in cultures where men traditionally serve as protectors, children who are vulnerable to trafficking and exploitation, and persecuted LGBTI persons – have additional needs that must be recognized and addressed.
 It is vitally important that host country governments recognize and protect the rights of refugees ensuring that local communities and the local law enforcement do the same.

 In recent years, the United Nations has established enhanced protections for vulnerable refugee children.
 UN agencies have directed governments and humanitarian organizations to provide stronger support for child protection and assistance programs, including formal and non-formal education programs in order to help reduce vulnerability of children who have been forced to flee their homes.